Birth Control Education

 - Can be purchased at pharmacies and supermarkets

-- Can be easily carried by the women or partner
+- Can be easily and discretely carried

 - Spermicides can be used to increase the effectiveness of fertility awareness-based methods